backstage/backstage/packages/techdocs-common/api-report.md

     register(generatorKey: SupportedGeneratorKey, generator: GeneratorBase): void;
 }

-// Warning: (ae-missing-release-tag) "getAzureIntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getAzureIntegrationConfig: (config: Config, host: string) => AzureIntegrationConfig;

-// Warning: (ae-missing-release-tag) "getDefaultBranch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getDefaultBranch: (repositoryUrl: string, config: Config) => Promise<string>;

-// Warning: (ae-missing-release-tag) "getDocFilesFromRepository" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getDocFilesFromRepository: (reader: UrlReader, entity: Entity, opts?: {
     etag?: string | undefined;
     logger?: Logger | undefined;
 } | undefined) => Promise<PreparerResponse>;

-// Warning: (ae-missing-release-tag) "getGitHost" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getGitHost(url: string): string;

-// Warning: (ae-missing-release-tag) "getGitHubIntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getGitHubIntegrationConfig: (config: Config, host: string) => GitHubIntegrationConfig;

-// Warning: (ae-missing-release-tag) "getGitLabIntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getGitLabIntegrationConfig: (config: Config, host: string) => GitLabIntegrationConfig;

-// Warning: (ae-missing-release-tag) "getGitRepositoryTempFolder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getGitRepositoryTempFolder: (repositoryUrl: string, config: Config) => Promise<string>;

-// Warning: (ae-missing-release-tag) "getGitRepoType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function getGitRepoType(url: string): string;

-// Warning: (ae-missing-release-tag) "getLastCommitTimestamp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getLastCommitTimestamp: (repositoryLocation: string, logger: Logger) => Promise<number>;

-// Warning: (ae-missing-release-tag) "getLocationForEntity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getLocationForEntity: (entity: Entity) => ParsedLocationAnnotation;

-// Warning: (ae-missing-release-tag) "getTokenForGitRepo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const getTokenForGitRepo: (repositoryUrl: string, config: Config) => Promise<string | undefined>;

-// Warning: (ae-missing-release-tag) "ParsedLocationAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ParsedLocationAnnotation = {
     type: RemoteProtocol;
     target: string;
 };

-// Warning: (ae-missing-release-tag) "parseReferenceAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const parseReferenceAnnotation: (annotationName: string, entity: Entity) => ParsedLocationAnnotation;

-// Warning: (ae-missing-release-tag) "PreparerBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PreparerBase = {
     prepare(entity: Entity, options?: {